opensearch-project/opensearch-sdk-java/CREATE_YOUR_FIRST_EXTENSION.md

 }
 ```

-## Use OpenSearch clients to implement functionality
+## Use OpenSearch Java Client to implement functionality

 To use the OpenSearch REST API, you will need an instance of the OpenSearch Java Client.